Scripting

 resource-request object

 The resource-request context, which has one or more parent contexts.
 Provided in the scope of all scripts.
-For more information about the request context, see Request context chain.
+For more information about the request context, refer to Request context chain.

 resource-response object